Filtrations Indexed by Attracting Levels and their Applications: Application to Meteorology

 This research was partially supported by the JST Moonshot R\&D Program and CREST (Grant Numbers JPMJMS2389 and JPMJCR24Q1).
+T.Y. acknowledges the hospitality of the Fields Institute for Research in Mathematical Sciences, where part of this work was revised during a stay.
 The authors thank Dr. Takahito Mitsui and Dr. Keita Tokuda for their useful comments, and Dr. Shunji Kotsuki and Dr. Oettli Pascal for sharing ensemble weather forecast data.